 To qualify for a conventional loan, applicants must be able to put a down payment of at least 20% of the loan.
 If applicants are unable to do so, some lenders will still allow the applicant to qualify, if they take out private mortgage insurance or PMI and pay those monthly premiums until they have reached at least 20% equity in the house.

-Speak To The Experienced Mortgage Brokers Today
+Speak To The Experienced Mortgage Brokers Today About A Conventional Loan

-The experienced mortgage brokers at MyLendingPal have years of experience working with and providing qualified applicants with conventional loans.
+The experienced mortgage brokers at MyLendingPal have years of experience working with and providing qualified applicants with conventional loan.
 For more information about conventional loans or to start the application process, give us a call at 833.379.0797 or apply online today.